Learn About Partial Unemployment Benefits

 Requirements for Collecting

 The type of employment and number of working hours are not the only determinants for partial unemployment benefits.
-Depending on the state, you must meet a minimum earning level or a certain number of hours worked before eligible.
+Depending on the state, you must meet a minimum earning level or a certain number of hours worked before you are eligible.
 For example, in New York State, workers must meet the following requirements:

 Again, your state laws will vary.
 Regardless of the specifics, these requirements are usually the same for all types of unemployment benefit initiatives.
 Finally, a person must be ready and able to work more hours.